wwebers/motor-on-roller-blind-ws/README.md

 # motor-on-roller-blind-ws
+This one is a fork of Peter's original WebSocket version.
+This version got additional support for a physical switch to move the blinds.

-WebSocket based version of [motor-on-roller-blind](https://github.com/nidayand/motor-on-roller-blind).
+Otherwise it's the WebSocket based version of [motor-on-roller-blind](https://github.com/nidayand/motor-on-roller-blind).
 I.e. there is no need of an MQTT server but MQTT is supported as well - you can control it with WebSockets and/or with MQTT messages.

-3d parts for printing are available on Thingiverse.com: ["motor on a roller blind"](https://www.thingiverse.com/thing:3091851)
+Revised 3d parts for printing are available on Thingiverse.com: ["motor on a roller blind"](https://www.thingiverse.com/thing:3091851)

  1. A tiny webserver is setup on the esp8266 that will serve one page to the client
  2. Upon powering on the first time WIFI credentials, a hostname and - optional - MQTT server details is to be configured.
 You can specify if you want **clockwise (CW) rotation** to close the blind and you can also specify **MQTT authentication** if required.
 Connect your computer to a new WIFI hotspot named **BlindsConnectAP**.
 Password = **nidayand**